nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer? <br>
-**A**: Copy TutorMate's jar file into the folder you want to use as the home folder in the other computer.
-Before running the application, copy _addressbook.json_, _personLessonMap.json_ and _schedulelist.json_ files from the home folder in your current computer into the home folder of the other computer.
+**A**: Copy TutorMate's jar file into the folder you want to use as the _home folder_<sup>[5](#glossary)</sup> in the other computer.
+Before running the application, copy _addressbook.json_, _personLessonMap.json_ and _schedulelist.json_ files from the _home folder_<sup>[5](#glossary)</sup> in your current computer into the _home folder_<sup>[5](#glossary)</sup> of the other computer.
 After copying the 3 files, running the application will show the same data.
 However, do note that the changes made through the application in one computer will not be reflected in the data in another computer.

 **Q**: Can I edit the data in the application through the _addressbook.json, personLessonMap.json, schedulelist.json_ files directly? <br>
 **A**: It is possible.
-However, it is not advisable for you to do so as if the changes made to the data file makes its format invalid, TutorMate will discard all data.
+However, it is not advisable for normal users to do so as if the changes made to the data file makes its format invalid, TutorMate will discard all data.
 Please use the `edit` command to make changes to your data instead.
-If you insist on directly modifying data files, please read this section [here](#editing-the-data-file) before doing so.
+If you insist on directly modifying data files, please read this caution [here](#editing-the-data-file).

 **Q**: Can I still use the application without internet connection? <br>
 **A**: Yes, you can.
 TutorMate is an offline desktop application.
-The only exception is the "help" command which provides a URL to the user guide.
+The only exception is the "help" command which provides a _URL_<sup>[11](#glossary)</sup> to the user guide.

 --------------------------------------------------------------------------------------------------------------------

 ## Known Issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the _GUI_ <sup>[2](#glossary)</sup> will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 --------------------------------------------------------------------------------------------------------------------